Last Updated on by Jeremy

 By being organized and supplying everything in a comprehensive package, you'll have an incredibly fast response time from your claim's analysts.
 In our case it was within 48 hours of receipt of all information- just about 10 days after the original theft.

 Could you ask for service better than that?
-Never go without travel insurance!
+World Nomads really is the best travel insurance for backpackers!

 Get a quote with World Nomads below (contains affiliate code):